MahmoudRaga/Sentiment-Analysis-with-BERT-Neural-Network-and-Python/README.md

 The project assumes a text-based dataset with sentiment labels.
 If you don't have a dataset, you can use publicly available datasets like:

 IMDb Reviews Dataset
 SST (Stanford Sentiment Treebank)

+Or you can scrape data through reviews of any website and work on that data.

 ## Results